EV Company News For The Month Of October 2017

 GM/Chevrolet is currently the number 2 ranked electric car seller in the US with 21% market share.
 They are currently the number 7 global electric car manufacturer with 5% market share.

-Volkswagen Group (OTCPK:VLKAY) / Audi (OTCPK:AUDVF) / Porsche (OTCPK:POAHF)
+Volkswagen Group (OTCPK:VLKAY)/Audi (OTCPK:AUDVF)/Porsche (OTCPK:POAHF)

 Volkswagen is currently the number 10 top-selling global electric car manufacturer with 4% market share.